Keys claims Cincinnati title over Kuznetsova

-(Reuters) - American Madison Keys overcame Svetlana Kuznetsova leads in both sets to defeat the Russian for the Cincinnati Masters title on Sunday.
+CINCINNATI, Ohio (Reuters) - American Madison Keys overcame late leads by Svetlana Kuznetsova in both sets to defeat the Russian for the Cincinnati Masters title on Sunday.

-The confidence-boosting 7-5 7-6(5) victory sent Keys into the U.S. Open later this month as the world’s number 10 ranked player, officials said.
+The confidence-boosting 7-5 7-6(5) victory sent Keys into the U.S. Open later this month as the world’s number 10 ranked player.

 “If you told me a week ago this is where I would be, I would have laughed in your face!”
 Keys said in accepting the tournament trophy.